TheSoftwareDesignLab/InstruAPK/README.md

 ```

 ### Output
-The output directory will contain a log file that summarise the statements added to the smali code during the instrumentation process and a folder for the instrumented apk.
+The output directory will contains (i) a log file that summarizes the statements added to the smali code during the instrumentation process, and (ii) a folder for the instrumented apk.

-The instrumentations folders are named with the corresponding instrumenter ID (i.e., numerical ID).
-The log file contains information about the instrumentation process as well as the type and location of each mutant generated.
+The instrumentation folders are named with the corresponding instrumenter ID (i.e., numerical ID).
+The log file contains information about the instrumentation process as well as the type and location of each instrumentation operator.

 ### Instrumentation
 The instrumentations has the following format